openharmony/third_party_node/doc/api/corepack.md

 ### Enabling the feature

 Due to its experimental status, Corepack currently needs to be explicitly enabled to have any effect.
-To do that simply run [`corepack enable`][], which will set up the symlinks in your environment, next to the `node` binary (and overwrite the existing symlinks if necessary).
+To do that, run [`corepack enable`][], which will set up the symlinks in your environment next to the `node` binary (and overwrite the existing symlinks if necessary).

 From this point forward, any call to the [supported binaries][] will work without further setup.
-Should you experience a problem, just run [`corepack disable`][] to remove the proxies from your system (and consider opening up an issue on the [Corepack repository][] to let us know).
+Should you experience a problem, run [`corepack disable`][] to remove the proxies from your system (and consider opening an issue on the [Corepack repository][] to let us know).

 ### Configuring a package